The Compensation Types in a Medical Device Lawsuit

 For the most part, personal injury compensation, including product liability compensation, is designed to account for the injured victim’s actual damages.
 In Arkansas, injured patients may be eligible to recover financial support for both economic and noneconomic losses in a defective medical device case.

 - Medical Bills: First and foremost, plaintiff can seek compensation to cover the cost of medical care.
 To be clear, this includes both medical bills that have already been incurred and the anticipated costs of future medical care, medical products and rehabilitative treatment.

 - Lost Wages: A defective medical device could stop a patient from returning to work in a timely manner.
 If you suffered lost wages, compensation may be available.

 - Pain and Suffering: Defective medical devices may cause patients to endure tremendous pain and suffering—potentially including additional surgeries or operations.
 Through a product liability lawsuit or negligence claim, plaintiff can seek financial compensation for this non-economic loss.

 - Wrongful Death Damages: Tragically, a defective medical device could have fatal consequences for an innocent person.
 Close family members of the victim may be eligible to recover wrongful death damages from the negligent manufacturer.

-Using Jennings’ example, the man with the recalled hip may easily argue for compensatory damages such as the cost of the medical procedure, lost wages, and other outside expenses that stemmed from it.
-And though his pain and suffering may be less than the second example, it’s still worth arguing “because he shouldn’t have had to go through another surgery,” Jennings says.
-“He’s spending six weeks to six months to recuperate, and he should be compensated for that.”
+Using Jennings’ example, the person with the recalled hip may easily argue for compensatory damages such as the cost of the medical procedure, lost wages, and other outside expenses that stemmed from it.
+And though their pain and suffering may be less than the second example, it’s still worth arguing, “since they shouldn’t have had to go through another surgery,” Jennings says.
+“They’re spending six weeks to six months to recuperate, and they should be compensated for that.”

 How Much Is My Case Worth?